eriiire/LambdaStepCompute/phase1/Overall-Process-Documentation.md

-- Purpose: Processes the list of name-value pairs in parallel by invoking the second Lambda function for each item (batch) in the list.
+- Purpose: Processes the list of name-value pairs in parallel by invoking Lambda Function 2 for each item (batch) in the list.

 - Input: Receives the output from the previous state (list of name-value pairs).

 - Output: None (Parallel processing).

-- Lambda Function: The second Lambda function generates random numbers, creates CSV files, and uploads them to the S3 bucket.
+- Lambda Function: Lambda Function 2 generates random numbers, creates CSV files, and uploads them to the S3 bucket.
+These are all done in parallel.

 - End State: This state is the last state for parallel processing.